Final (film)

 Final is a 2001 science fiction film directed by Campbell Scott.
 It stars Denis Leary, Hope Davis, J. C. MacKenzie, Jim Gaffigan, Jim Hornyak, and Maureen Anderman.
-Earl Hindman also starred in this movie, and this was his final film role prior to his death two years later, in 2003.
+Earl Hindman also starred in the film, and this was his final film role prior to his death two years later, in 2003.

 Plot

 Bill wakes up from a coma in a psychiatric hospital, suffering from delusions that he is about to be executed by a futuristic society which has unfrozen him from a past experiment in cryonics and tissue regeneration.
 Under the care of Ann, his psychiatrist, he starts remembering trauma from his pre-coma life, including the death of his father, a breakup with his fiancee, and a drunken binge while driving.
 He begins to recover from his mental breakdown, yet his delusions do not cease.
 As the truth unravels, he discovers that his delusions may be closer to the truth than the reality he was told of by his caregivers.